igor-pcholkin/DataAnonymization/README.md

 **1a.** Auto-detect data eligible for anonymization using supplied DDL schema file:

-`dataprotection.sh -dbe mysql -dsn test -sfn schema.sql -iid`
+`./dataprotection.sh -dbe mysql -dsn test -sfn schema.sql -iid`

 - it will automatically identify database columns in the schema that likely require anonymization.
 Subsequently, it will generate a transformation.yaml file, which can be further refined through post-processing (manual editing) and subsequently utilized for actual anonymization.